Signaletic operads: Combinatorial models and actions

 \paraul{Relations among parallel poset evaluations} We now study which syntax trees evaluate to the same bounded $2$-poset.
 Observe first the following quadratic relation:

-\warning The operators of \cref{def:messyCitelangisParallelActionPosets} on bounded $2$-posets do not verify the other messy parallel $2$-citelangis relations, and thus do not define a messy parallel $2$-citelangis algebra.
+\warning The operations of \cref{def:messyCitelangisParallelActionPosets} on bounded $2$-posets do not satisfy the other messy parallel $2$-citelangis relations, and thus do not define a messy parallel $2$-citelangis algebra.
 In fact, we will now show that \cref{eq:relationPosetsParallel} is the only relation that leads to the same parallel poset evaluations.